rackspace-cookbooks/chatops_notify/README.md

 chatops_notify Cookbook
 =======================

 This is a library cook that provides a resource to notify your favourite chatops platform.

+## In scope

+This cookbook focuses on providing a resource to send messages to your chatops platform.
+See listed chat platform under 'Supports' section.

+## Out of scope

 Supports
 ------------